Rocky-Lee-001/ComfyUI_SZtools/README.md

 Thus, when T2ITrainer trains Kontext LoRA locally, it can quickly achieve the task of marking the training set (requiring the combination of other reverse inference prompt word nodes)

-5. Installation method:
+3.Installation method:

 git clone  https://github.com/comfyanonymous/ComfyUI.git

 Or download the installation package

-7. Installation environment dependencies:
+4.Installation environment dependencies:

 python.exe -m pip install -r D:\ComfyUI_windows_portable\ComfyUI\custom_nodes\ComfyUI_SZtools\requirements.txt

-9. ComfyUI_SZtools also includes other nodes.
+5.ComfyUI_SZtools also includes other nodes.

 Thank you to lrzjason/T2iTraining for their work.

-11. The homepage of AIGI's Bilibili for Teacher Mangosteen: https://space.bilibili.com/158424637?spm_id_from=333.1007.0.0
+6.The homepage of AIGI's Bilibili for Teacher Mangosteen: https://space.bilibili.com/158424637?spm_id_from=333.1007.0.0

 # ComfyUI_SZtools
 1.本项目是ComfyUI_SZtools的comfyui实现，为Kontext的本地训练包T2ITrainer而开发的打标命名工具。